gerhard/io/2019/content/slides/observe-understand-rabbitmq/index.md

 {{< speaker_note >}}

-* Because all those metrics are collected from each node individually, we can easily spot imbalances
-* For example, here we can see all queue masters are on a single node.
+* For example, here we can see the number of queue masters per node
 * This is a very common issue since, by default, the node you are connected to becomes the master for newly declared queues
+* It is also what you'll see after a rolling upgrade or restart of your cluster
+* **Well, we now have an easy way to resolve this particular issue.**

 {{< /speaker_note >}}